Trusted WordPress tutorials, when you need them most.

 How to Deactivate All Plugins When Not Able to Access WP-Admin

-In this article, we will show you how to easily deactivate all WordPress plugins when you are not able to access the wp-admin area.
+Don’t worry, there’s a solution.
+In this guide, we will show you how to deactivate all WordPress plugins when you are locked out of your admin area.

 Deactivating all WordPress plugins without accessing admin area